Scheduling Automatic ZFS Snapshots

 Conclusion

-I hope you find the znap
+I hope you find the znap script and systemd tips helpful.

 Message me if you see any glaring errors or have